What is creativity…

 Is there something you do that gets your creative juices flowing?
 Please share!

 I have always loved being creative and enjoyed the creativity of others.
 When many kids moved on to other interests, my interest in art only intensified.
-After high school I went to art school and became a product designer, where for almost twenty years I have been getting paid to create in the third dimension.
+After high school I went to art school and became a product designer, where for almost twenty years I have been getting paid to create in three dimensions.
 I still love it and continue to work freelance mostly from home part-time.
 With this more flexible schedule I can now explore some of my other creative interests like children’s books and nature photography which I share here, at Doodles and Jots.

 * * *